June Ambrose

 June Ambrose (born 5 June 1971) is an Antiguan-born American stylist, costume designer, author, creative director, influencer, and TV host.
-She is currently the creative director of women's basketball for Puma (brand).
+She is currently the creative director of women's basketball for Puma.
 Ambrose is best known for styling prominent hip hop and rhythm and blues artists in high fashion pieces and was one of the first designers to do so, most notably for artists such as Missy Elliott and Jay-Z in popular 1990s music videos.
 Ambrose was born in Antigua in 1971 and grew up in The Bronx.
 She attended Talent Unlimited High School and after graduation worked for a brief period in investment banking before interning at MCA Records where she began styling new artists.
 Ambrose has designed for over 200 music videos and was the costume designer for the 1998 film Belly and a stylist on The X Factor.
 She published her book, Effortless Style, in 2006 and in 2012 hosted her own reality television show on VH1.
 Ambrose was hired at Puma in 2020 and in December 2021 released her first fashion line, High Court, which is also the first-ever women's basketball clothing line released by the company.